microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 ### Add Specific Pre-Built Package Version

-Occassionally you may need to install a very specific version of a package in your image at build time, rather than the latest version.
+Occasionally you may need to install a very specific version of a package in your image at build time, rather than the latest version.
 CBL-Mariner supports this capability.

 This time let's add `unzip` version 6.0-19, and the latest dash release for `etcd` version 3.5.1 to your demo image.
 You do this in the following way: